lucidmachine/ericslenk.com/content/md/posts/modularize-your-javascript-with-es6-modules-and-webpack.md

-{:title "Modularize Your JavaScript with ES6 Modules and Webpack", :date "2019-01-28", :tags ["es6" "modules" "webpack" "bitclock" "javascript" "js"], :description "Do you have a bunch of old JavaScript code that's harder to look at than Ted Cruz's face?
+{:title "Modularize Your JavaScript with ES6 Modules and Webpack", :date "2019-01-28",
+ :tags ["es6" "modules" "webpack" "bitclock" "javascript"], :description "Do you have a bunch of old JavaScript code that's harder to look at than Ted Cruz's face?
 Try ES6 Modules today!"}

 Do you have a bunch of old JavaScript code that's [harder to look at than Ted Cruz's face](https://www.psychologytoday.com/us/blog/the-fallible-mind/201601/why-ted-cruz-s-facial-expression-makes-me-uneasy)?
 Or maybe you're looking for some way to keep your shiny new project from devolving into the utter chaos to which your last project succumbed?
 Friend, have I got a miracle cure for you!
 Try ES6 Modules today!